 The annual Downtown Ventura Holiday Tree Lighting Ceremony is generally held near the Mission & Mission Park on the first Friday in December.
-The event includes an interactive snow globe photo booth, local choirs and dancers – all leading up to the Santa’s arrival on a firetruck.
+The event includes an interactive snow globe photo booth, local choirs, and dancers – all leading up to Santa’s arrival on a firetruck.
 When the trees are lit, snow will fall!
 Bring your family for a magical evening, welcoming in the holiday season.

 *Holiday Street Fair – Downtown

 A magical holiday season day in Ventura kicks off with the Holiday Street Fair on Main Street.
 The street is lined with vendors and live entertainment.
 Shop artists, crafters, non-profit organizations, and commercial and food vendors.
 Free and open to the public, generally in the afternoon and into the evening.